jjen1/Spotify-Music-Trends/README.md

 [Kaggle Dataset](https://www.kaggle.com/datasets/tonygordonjr/spotify-dataset-2023)

+## Findings

+I uploaded my queries labeled 'sql queries #1' and 'sql queries #2', additionally, an excel workbook of the results that came out of my queries labeled 'spotify_results'.

 ## Features

 - **Data Cleaning**: I cleaned up the raw data in Excel, removing inconsistencies and organizing it for easier analysis.